AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/developing-with-front-end-pipelines.md

 Developers have some flexibility in this pipeline so long as the following front-end contract is observed.

-The front-end pipeline requires the front-end npm project to use the `build` script directive to generate the build that will be deployed by the front-end pipeline.
+The front-end pipeline requires the front-end Node.js project to use the `build` script directive to generate the build that will be deployed by the front-end pipeline.
+I.e. Cloud Manager uses the command `npm run build` to generate the deployable project to the `dist` folder.

+The contents of the `dist` folder is what is ultimately deployed to AEM as a Cloud Service from the Cloud Manager pipeline.

 ## Single Source of Truth {#single-source-of-truth}